The Problem with a Wholesale Clothing Supply Chain

-Armed with advice from his peers, David grabbed his bestselling jeans off his rack and wrote down all the modifications to them that his customers have been requesting for years.
-David didn’t know how to start designing clothes so he did some research for private label manufacturers online and contacted MakersValley to learn more about how to get something manufactured and starting his own private label of jeans.
-His private label strategy blossomed from here and he considered the factors below.
+Armed with advice from his peers, David grabbed his bestselling wholesale jeans off his rack and wrote down all the modifications to them that his customers have been requesting for years.
+David didn’t know how to start designing clothes so he did some research for private label manufacturers online and contacted MakersValley to learn more about how to get something manufactured and starting his own jeans private label.
+His private label strategy blossomed from there.

 Considering the Minimum Product Quantity

 David started comparing how many jeans he buys wholesale against how many he actually sold each year.
-Since several customers had already shown interest in these jeans and given him feedback directly on how they’d like to see them changed and upgraded, he felt he already had some pre-orders that he could consider when planning to take the first step to manufacture his own private label.
+Since several customers had already shown interest in these jeans and had given him feedback directly on how they’d like to see them changed and upgraded, he felt he already had some pre-orders.
 He realized that manufacturing 100 pairs of jeans in 6 different sizes would be the best way to start.
-If he started with 100 jeans, he could see how well they sold in his boutique and on the next production round make small changes to them if needed.
+If he started with 100 jeans, he could see how well they sold in his boutique and change them on the next production round if needed.

 Planning Your Manufacturing Timeline